PlotTwist: A Creative Plot Generation Framework with Small Language Models: Experiments

 \section{Experiments}

-We first present experiments validating the proposed aspect rating reward model and agentic evaluation framework.
-We then study the performance of our PlotTwist framework under varying conditions, followed by comparisons against competitive baselines.
-Finally, we report ablation studies to quantify the contributions of individual components.
+We first validate both the proposed Aspect Rating Reward Model and the Cross-Family Jury-based Agentic Evaluation framework.
+Next, we evaluate the PlotTwist under varying conditions and introduce the baselines.
+Finally, we compare PlotTwist against these baselines and present ablation studies.